 See announced interim changes to program requirements due to the COVID-19 pandemic.

 The Advanced Training in Geriatric Medicine Program is evaluated biennially by the Advanced Training Committee (ATC) in Geriatric Medicine and the Aotearoa New Zealand Advanced Training Subcommittee (ATS) in Geriatric Medicine to ensure that it’s in line with educational best practice.
 Changes in program requirements may occur and could impact your training plan.
-You must ensure you’re following the correct requirements during your training.
+The College will provide sufficient notice prior to implementing any change.
+You must always ensure you’re following the correct requirements during your training.

 Prospective trainees must have: